NVIDIA/NeMo/docs/sources/source/nlp/question_answering.rst

     * evaluation file: a `json` file that follows the training file format only that it can provide more than one entry for "answers" to the same question

-    * inference file: a `json` file that follows the training file format only that it does not require the "answers" keyword.
+    * test file: a `json` file that follows the training file format only that it does not require the "answers" keyword.

 Currently, the datasets that we provide pre-processing script for is SQuAD v1.1 and v2.0